msabramo/pycon2012-notes/testing_and_django.rst

-If you split your tests into a bunch of separate modules (which you probably should if you're writing as many tests as you should), you have to import your submodules so Django's test runner can find it.
+If you split your tests into a bunch of separate modules (which you probably should if you're writing as many tests as you should), you have to import your submodules so :ref:`Django's test runner
+<topics-testing-test_runner>` can find it.
 This is 2012.
+That's
-That's ridiculous.
+ridiculous.

 Django's test discovery
 -----------------------